dimarcode/Homelab/infra/ansible/setup.md

 ## Configure hosts in inventory

->[!note] must be done on all hosts you want to manage with ansible
+>[!warning] must be done on all hosts you want to manage with ansible

-### Add ansible system user:
+### Add ansible system user

 ```bash
 sudo adduser --system --group --home /home/ansible ansible
 ```

-### Configure password-less sudo for new ansible user:
+### Configure password-less sudo for new ansible user

 ```bash
 sudo nano /etc/sudoers.d/ansible